Hill-Lab/MitoGraph-Contrib-RScripts/README.md

 ## How to Run MitoGraph on the example dataset

-To execute MitoGraph type the following command in the terminal of your Mac OS (spotlight + terminal):
+To execute MitoGraph on our test dataset, type the following command in the terminal of your Mac OS (spotlight + terminal):

 ```
 cd ~/Desktop/MitoGraph